Skip to content

 • Catch-up CESG: $500

-While still beneficial, it is lower than the maximum potential if you opened the account earlier.
-The beneficiary would not be eligible for the subsequent $100 for the CLB as they are already 15.
+While still beneficial, because you’ll have earned $3,000 from the CESG, it is much lower than the maximum potential if you opened the account earlier.

 RESPs for Other Eligible Beneficiaries

-RESPs can be opened by individuals other than parents:
+RESPs can be opened by individuals other than parents, such as:

-• Grandparents: They can open an RESP for their grandchild.
-For example, if a grandparent opens an RESP for their grandchild at age 5 and contributes $2,500 annually, the grandchild would receive the annual CESG of $500, optimizing the grants and tax-free growth over the years.
+Grandparents can open an RESP for their grandchild.
+For example, if a grandparent opens an RESP for their grandchild at age five and contributes $2,500 annually, the grandchild would receive the annual CESG of $500, optimizing the grants and tax-free growth over the years.
+Plus, the grandparent could choose to contribute $5,000 annually for a few years to qualify for CESG catch-up grants.

-• Self or Other Adults: An individual can open an RESP for themselves or another adult pursuing higher education.
-For instance, an adult planning to return to school could open an RESP, though they would not be eligible for CESG if over 18.
+An individual can open an RESP for themselves or another adult pursuing higher education.
+For instance, an adult planning to return to school could open an RESP for themselves, but they would not be eligible for CESG.
+However, if you are between the ages of 18 and 21, you can still apply for the CLB and receive the initial deposit of $500 plus $100 for each year until you turned 15, as long as you qualify.

 By understanding these strategies and contribution scenarios, families can better plan their RESP contributions, even when starting later, to maximize the available government grants and benefits for educational savings.